bring/developer-site/content/api/modify-delivery/index.md

         - Partly delivered
         - Stop shipment
         - In transit (to final destination)
+        - Home Delivery ordered

+      Any of the following value added services shout not already be present on the shipment:
+        - Optional pickup point (0010)
+        - Parcel locker (0011)
+        - Home delivery from pickup point (1158)
+        - Home delivery redirect (1159)
+        - Parcel locker Norway (1298)
+        - Ibox Sweden (1337)
+        - Parcel locker same day (1373)

   - title: Supported services in Norway
     content: |